- Property code

 Explore the winding cobbles and you will be spoilt for choice with delicious eateries and independent gift shops.
 For a real treat Nathan Outlaw's Fish Kitchen is just a ten minute walk away, where you can enjoy a feast of locally sourced seafood.
 Take a guided tour of the village or further afield to Tintagel, or explore the stunning coast on the water from the neighbouring Port Quin where you can enjoy a guided kayak tour of the North Coast with Cornish Coast Adventures.

-two sofas, TV, woodburner, dining table and four chairs, washer/dryer, electric oven and hob, fridge with ice box.
+two sofas, TV, woodburner, dining table and four chairs, electric oven and hob, fridge with ice box, stairs to first floor.

 small bath with shower attachment, WC and basin.

-double bed, compact en suite wet room with shower, WC and basin.
+double bed, compact en suite wet room with shower, WC and basin, stairs to second floor.

 twin beds, TV, DVD, sofa, sea views.